 But, as nearly all military spouses will understand, going to school and maintaining a career is tricky.
 Frequent moves mean many military families don’t make long-term plans.
 Michelle wondered what she could do for school and work.
 She’d never be in one place long enough to finish a traditional degree, and getting a job at each new location meant finding a career that allowed for that mobility.

 “With moving all the time in the military, you never know where you’re going to be and how long you’re going to be there,” Michelle said.

-Michelle had her CNA, but getting additional education would mean more job opportunities, better pay, and the ability to build a career she really wanted.
+Michelle had her CNA, but getting additional training would mean more job opportunities, better pay, and the ability to build a career she really wanted.

 A location-friendly career